Office of Veteran Success Scholarships

 The following scholarships and awards are administered by the USF Office of Veteran Success.
 Application windows are announced by email directly to enrolled student veterans and advertised on this website.
 Scholarship information and deadlines are updated periodically throughout the academic year.

-Veteran Leadership Awards
+Veteran Leadership Awards (OPEN NOW!)

 Berkman Family Foundation Veteran Award